blog

 What is a Conventional Loan?

-Most conventional loans meet the requirements prescribed by Freddie Mac or Fannie Mae, and the ones that do are also referred to as conforming loans.
+Most conventional loans meet the requirements prescribed by Freddie Mac or Fannie Mae, and you may also refer to the ones that do as conforming loans.
 However, they do not come with any type of government-backed guarantee.
 Unlike FHA loans that you may use to buy only primary residences, you may use the proceeds from a conventional loan to purchase a second home or an investment property.

 Looking to Purchase a Home on Long IslandContact Us